anibali/margipose/README.md

    value is recommended.
 3. From a terminal in the showoff directory, run `docker-compose up -d showoff`.
 This will start the Showoff server.
+4. Open [localhost:13000](http://localhost:13000) in your web browser.
-4. Log in using the username "admin" and the password "password".
+5. Log in using the username "admin" and the password "password".
-5. Change the admin password.
+6. Change the admin password.
-6. Open up `showoff/showoff-client.env` in a text editor.
+7. Open up `showoff/showoff-client.env` in a text editor.
-7. From the Showoff account page, add a new API key.
+8. From the Showoff account page, add a new API key.
 Copy the API key ID and secret key into `showoff-client.env` (you will need to uncomment the appropriate lines).

 ## Running scripts